If you have an ugly mould area in an isolated area of your ceiling – along with brown staining, then you probably have a roof leak.

 The brown staining is the fine dust on your ceiling that has been dissolved by the rain water and is leaching through the plaster.
 The mould is because the ceiling is damp (usually due to the ceiling insulation getting soaked by the roof leak).

-If this is the case with your ceiling, then you should contact me to check out your roof.
+If this is the case with your ceiling, then you should pop back to our HOME page to begin your Sydney roof repairs journey.

 However, I am asked to inspect a lot of mouldy ceilings that has nothing to do with a leak.